 You will be asked about your symptoms and medical history.
 A physical exam may be done.

 Your bodily fluids may be tested.
 This can be done with:

-Talk with your doctor about the best plan for you.
 Your doctor will work with you to address the underlying cause.

 Treatment may include: